 Llynfi Valley Trail (scooter)

 Length: 2.5 miles

-This route boasts amazing valley views and scenic artwork stop-offs, making it a perfect family adventure.
-Running from Maesteg Train Station to Caerau, the Llynfi Valley Trail passes a variety of land artworks, stone artworks and waymarkers that have been developed with the support of the local community.
+This route boasts impressive valley views and scenic artwork stop-offs, making it perfect for a family cycling adventure.
+Running from Maesteg Train Station to Caerau, the Llynfi Valley Trail passes a variety of land artworks, stone artworks, and waymarkers that have been developed with the support of the local community.
 Inspirational and educational in turn, this is an ideal route for kids and parents alike.

-This is just a snapshot of the great family-orientated cycle and scooter routes available on the Halfords Discovery Hub.
+This is just a snapshot of some of the great family cycle and scooter routes you can enjoy across the UK.
 So, what are you waiting for?